bgoonz/docs-collection/github/billing/managing-billing-for-github-marketplace-apps/upgrading-the-billing-plan-for-a-github-marketplace-app.md

 ---
 title: Upgrading the billing plan for a GitHub Marketplace app
-intro: 'You can upgrade your {% data variables.product.prodname_marketplace %} app to a different plan at any time.'
+intro: "You can upgrade your {% data variables.product.prodname_marketplace %} app to a different plan at any time."
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/upgrading-the-billing-plan-for-a-github-marketplace-app
   - /articles/upgrading-an-app-for-your-personal-account/